 Ebonizing is a technique used to stain timber black.
-Traditionally the colour is created by painting on an iron oxide solution on to the timber where it reacts with the natural tannins in the woods.
+Traditionally the colour is created by painting the wood with an iron oxide solution that reacts with the natural tannins in the woods.
 The iron solution is made by adding wire wool to vinegar.
 Depending on the natural tannin quantity of the wood you may need to improve the reaction by first applying a solution of tannic acid to the timber (to do this a tannin “tea” is made by simmering high tannin sources – e.g oak shavings, oak leaves and galls, even teabags – in water).

 The top half of the timber was painted with an iron solution made using pickling vinegar, and on the bottom half I used an iron solution based on apple cider vinegar.
 The apple cider reaction was much quicker (despite the wire wool only having had a couple of days to stew) which I suppose must indicate it is more acidic than the pickling vinegar (which had stewed for about 7 days).